Evgenia28/account_takeover_scenarios_sql/scenarios/dormant_reactivation/README.md

  ### Limitations:

-* geographic inconsistencies is not covered
+* geographic inconsistencies are not covered
 * device or cross-account linkage not being reviewed
 * IP anomalies not being reviewed
 * all post-reactivation transactions